 After the first 16 months of medical school, you will start rotations at military medical facilities across the United States where you may want to do your residency, and you will participate in the military match and possibly the civilian match process.

-After USUHS students finish residency, they serve on Active Duty for seven years.
+After USUHS students finish their residency, they serve on Active Duty for seven years.
 Your specific role will depend on your training and the Military's needs.
 Another option for fulfilling your service commitment involves becoming a General Medical Officer (GMO) after you receive your license.
 In this position, your role would be similar to that of a general medical practitioner, except you are attached to a specific unit, air wing, ship or submarine.
 This position is open to service members in the Navy and Air Force.